semgrep/semgrep-docs/docs/semgrep-cloud-platform/getting-started.md

 ## Joining an organization

 :::info Prerequisites
-- Your admin or inviter should have an existing organization (org) in Semgrep that is connected to the org in either GitHub or GitLab.
+- Your admin or inviter should have an existing organization (org) in Semgrep that is connected to an org in either GitHub or GitLab.

 - You must be a member of the GitHub or GitLab org that is connected to Semgrep.
 :::